robbethencourt/elm-fp-dictionary/README.md

 ### Pointed Functor
 A pointed functor is a functor with an of method.
 This means we can take a value, and wrap it in a functor.
 In elm, lists have the singleton function that takes a value and wraps it in a List, which in elm is a functor.

-*I'm still a little unclear if this is the entire story of pointed functors.**
+*I'm still a little unclear if this is the entire story behind pointed functors.*

 The value of a pointed functor seems to be that because this value is now wrapped in a functor, it allows you to map over the value returned.